signalpoint/DrupalGap/docs/11_Widgets/Quick_Tabs_Widget.md

-A very useful to quickly display tabs, that when clicked display some custom content in a pane below.
+Use this widget to quickly display some tabs.
+When the tabs are clicked, easily display custom content below the tabs.

 [DrupalGap 8 Quick Tabs Module README](http://drupalgap.org/project/dg_quick_tabs)